SKarmaa/pokemonAPI/README.md

 - Use the web interface to search for Pokemon by name or type.
 - Click "Show Pokemon" to fetch and display Pokemon data.
-- Adjust the number of Pokemon to fetch (1-100) using the input field.
+- Filter Search by Name and Type of Pokemon.

 ## API Endpoints

-- GET `/api/v1/pokemons`: Fetch all Pokemon (with optional limit parameter)
+- GET `/api/v1/pokemons`: Fetch all Pokemon (Preset: 100)
 - GET `/api/v1/pokemons/search`: Search Pokemon by name and/or type